Linear and nonlinear stability of rate-and-state faults: Summary and conclusion

 \section{Summary and conclusion}

 We examine the linear stability of faults under conditions beyond the original analysis of an unbounded fault undergoing uniform sliding.
 Our analysis takes into account the finiteness of a fault and the manner in which the fault is loaded.
-We find that loss of linear stability occurs as a Hopf bifurcation when the dimensionless size of the fault $L/L_b$ reaches a critical value, $L_c/L_b$, which is a function of the ratio of friction parameters $a/b$.
-This critical value diverges in the limit $a/b\rightarrow 1$ and we find its asymptotic scaling depends on the manner of loading.
+We find that loss of linear stability occurs as a Hopf bifurcation when the dimensionless half-length of the fault or asperity $L/L_b$ reaches a critical value, $L_c/L_b$, which is a function of the ratio of friction parameters $a/b$.
+This critical value diverges in the limit $a/b\rightarrow 1$ and we find its asymptotic scaling depends on the form of the steady-state initial condition.
+Importantly, we find that non-uniformity of the underlying steady state of sliding, due for example to slip being locally pinned at fault boundaries, results in a drastically different (larger) critical size $L_c$ compared to that for an asperity whose steady state is uniform sliding.